Robinson's Arch: Destruction

 The destruction of Robinson's Arch occurred during the events surrounding the Roman sacking of Jerusalem in 70 CE.
 It has traditionally been blamed on the Roman legions which destroyed the Temple Mount enclosure and eventually set fire to the entire city.
 More recently, this has been attributed to the Zealot factions which had wrested control of the Temple Mount and fortified it prior to its fall.
 Some of these continued to hold out in Jerusalem's Upper City for a month after the city had been breached by the Romans.
 By wrecking the overpass, as well as the viaduct at Wilson's Arch to the north, the defenders made access to the Temple platform much more difficult for besieging forces.

 South of the Temple Mount, excavators have uncovered an inscribed Roman milestone bearing the names of Vespasian and Titus, fashioned from one of the staircase handrails which stood on top of the arch.
 This places the destruction of the arch at no later than 79 CE.

 Hebrew inscription

 The so-called Isaiah Stone, located under Robinson's Arch, has a carved inscription in Paleo-Hasmonian Hebrew Alphabet with a partial and slightly faulty quote from (or paraphrase of) :

 Transliteration and Translation

-The correct line from Isaiah would read "...your bones".
+The correct line from Isaiah would read "...your bodies".
 This gave room to various interpretations, some speculating about it being written during a period of hope for Jews.
 Alternatively, it might be connected to nearby graves.
 The inscription has tentatively been dated to the 4th-8th century, some extending the possible timespan all the way to the 11th century.